aboichev/exercise/README.md

 exercise
 ========

-My exercise framework and demo app
+My exercise framework and demo app in AngularJS.